client9/client9-website-2015/content/post/2014-01-28-libinjection-from-sqli-to-xss.md

 +++
 date = "2014-01-28"
 aliases = [ "20140128" ]
-title = "Libinjection - From SQLI to XSS Version 1"
+title = "Libinjection: From SQLI to XSS V1"
 +++

 *libinjection: From SQLI to XSS* (vesion 1) was first presented at OWASP AppSec Socal, in Santa Monica, California.